afritzler/garden-universe/README.md

 ```

 # Acknowledgements
-Gardener universe is using the [3d-force-graph](https://github.com/vasturiano/3d-force-graph) for rendering.
+Garden universe is using the [3d-force-graph](https://github.com/vasturiano/3d-force-graph) for rendering.